ClareMSYanGit/Interop-TestSuites/README.md

     a scenario.

 -   **Adapters:** Adapters are interfaces between the test suites and the SUT.
-There are two types of adapters: a protocol adapter and an SUT control adapter.
+There are two types of adapters: the protocol adapter and the SUT control adapter.

     a.  **Protocol adapter**: Creates and manages connection between a